 Big Ben is undergoing a multi-million-pound refurbishment at the moment so if you’re reading this before August 2021 he will be covered in scaffolding I’m afraid.
 He’s also stopped chiming on the hour (except for very special occasions) So whatever you do, don’t make plans to get a photograph in front of it until after 2021.

-9. Buying inflated theatre tickets
+9. Don’t buy inflated theatre tickets

 If you’re looking for tickets to the theatre you’ll want to buy from someone part of the STAR scheme.
 STAR stands for Secure Tickets from Authorised Retailers and they have a list here of all the reputable companies you can buy from on their website which you can find here.
-For last-minute theatre deals I’d recommend TodayTix who have a great app you can download.
+For last-minute theatre deals, I’d recommend TodayTix who have a great app you can download.
 Plus, they don’t sell any restricted view seats.
 Lots of theatres in London also run a lottery you can enter every day to win tickets as well as a great day seat scheme where you can buy tickets on the day at selected theatres for a LOT cheaper than they usually are.
 I have a whole guide on how to get cheap London theatre tickets right here.

 The weather in London is really fickle.
 It can be raining and cold one day then gloriously warm the next.
 Check the weather every day before you leave the house – don’t chance it!

 If there is anything that Londoners hate it’s tourists standing on the left of the escalator.
 Remember – the right is for standing and the left is for those who want to walk down.
-Don’t mix the two.

-4. Doing Expensive Sight-Seeing Tours
+4. Don’t do Expensive Sight-Seeing Tours

 Do not and I repeat DO NOT buy single journey tickets in London.
-Instead, make sure you get a Visitor Oyster card which is an electronic card you ‘charge’ to use as credit on your journey.
+Instead, make sure you get an Oyster card which is an electronic card you ‘charge’ to use as credit on your journey.
 It works out a LOT cheaper and requires a lot less fussing around.
 Plus you can order it and have it delivered to you even before you arrive in London.
-Alternatively, if your debit card has the contactless function you can use this the same as an Oyster Card.
+Alternatively, if your debit card has the contactless function you can use it the same as an Oyster Card.
 The only difference is you can’t top it up, it just debits from your account.
 For lots, more information about what tickets to buy for your trip read my transport guide click here.